SandeepBalachandran/ngx-sand-typeahead/README.md

 ## Features
 * Type and search at the same time
 * Limit number of items displayed in dropdown
+* Option to choose default template for ui or fully end user customization
 * Optional second and third parameter to display
 * Angular form support
 * Built in filter functionality